harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 ### Will Service tracking improvements increase my costs?

  Your license consumption may increase since we are now tracking more deployable items and offering additional value.
-This could result in a higher renewal cost.
-However, we are committed to working with you to adjust your contract to match your usage and needs.
-We are not using these increases to charge you more; we are just trying to track license utilization across all customers better.
+We are committed to working with you to adjust your contract to match your usage and needs.
+We are not using these increases to charge you more; we are just trying to better track license utilization across all customers.

 ###  Why has tracking for GitOps Services been introduced in the new service tracking improvements?